 Use Canvas to access and record content through Zoom or Panopto

-The mini-studios are equipped with the following resources:
+The mini-studio is equipped with the following resources:

 - Windows PC with Zoom, Panapto and Canvas enabled.